Bible and archaeology news

 In the new FREE eBook Ancient Israel in Egypt and the Exodus, top scholars discuss the historical Israelites in Egypt and archaeological evidence for and against the historicity of the Exodus.

-Roth, Ann Macy.
-“Architecture of the Afterlife” Archaeology Odyssey.
+Ann Macy Roth, “Architecture of the Afterlife,” Archaeology Odyssey, Spring 1998.

 Not a subscriber yet?
 Join today.